 My guest this week had never realised his fiction was so closely tied to music, nor how much that meant it reflected the landmarks of his own life.
 Through significant songs he has peeled back the years to channel aspects of his family and upbringing, to flesh out the characters in his short stories and novels.
 He is McStorytellers founder Brendan Gisby and he’s on the Red Blog sharing his Undercover Soundtrack

-authors, Brendan Gisby, deepen your story, drama, entertainment, fiction, Fix and Finish With Confidence, flesh, having ideas, how to write a novel, ideas, inspiration, landmarks, literary fiction, McStorytellers, My Memories of a Future Life, novels, publishing, Roz Morris, Scottish fiction, short fiction, short stories, The Bookie's Runner, The Undercover Soundtrack, undercover soundtrack, upbringing, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, writing to music
+authors, Brendan Gisby, deepen your story, drama, entertainment, fiction, flesh, having ideas, how to write a novel, ideas, inspiration, landmarks, literary fiction, McStorytellers, My Memories of a Future Life, novels, publishing, Roz Morris, Scottish fiction, short fiction, short stories, The Bookie's Runner, The Undercover Soundtrack, undercover soundtrack, upbringing, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life, Writing Plots With Drama, Depth & Heart, writing to music

 (This is the first time I’ve come across a quote that put the words ‘nail’ and ‘novel’ together, so I thought it was worth a mention.)

 Lawrence was talking about the influence of a story’s narrative voice, and how it has to be deployed with feints and subtlety.
 By coincidence, I’d just read his short story The Lovely Lady and badly wanted an excuse to talk through why I like it so much.
 So as the gods seem to be hinting, here we go.

 (If you haven’t read it already, it’s here.
 It’s not that long and I’ll wait for you.)